chamambom/resume/README.md

 **Requirements.
 Planned Changes** To develop and implement a data strategy pipeline and provision a cloud based data analytic platform based on Azure databricks , Qliksense , Azure Data factory and Azure synapse<br>
 **Period** - Jan - Mar 2020 <br>
 **Challenges Experienced**
  - Resources on azure had to connect to datasources located on-premise through IPSec VPNs.
 Some of the datasource endpoints keep going down.
-We have resolved to implement a data strategy where there are SLA agreements and boundaries of accountability for monitoring purposes.<br>
+Resolved to implement a data strategy where there are SLA agreements and boundaries of accountability for monitoring purposes.<br>

 **References** - Lancelot Nyachoto |  [Email](mailto:LNyachoto@cassavasmartech.com) <br>